 He also conducts research in the application of design to organizational innovation.
-For almost three decades, Collopy researched a basic problem in business forecasting—no single forecasting method performs well across all kinds of data and situations.
+For three decades, Collopy researched a basic problem in business forecasting—no single forecasting method performs well across all kinds of data and situations.
 More recently, he has been involved in efforts to conceptualize how to manage by designing, an approach to management that complements the decision-oriented approach in wide use.
 His interest in design extends to the design of visual instruments.
 Additionally, Collopy has studied how people use information in setting objectives and on how they perceive time when using information systems.

 His research has been published in leading academic and practitioner journals including MANAGEMENT SCIENCE, JOURNAL OF MARKETING RESEARCH, INTERNATIONAL FORECASTING, JOURNAL OF FORECASTING, CHIEF EXECUTIVE, and INTERFACES, among many others.

 Collopy began teaching Case Western Reserve University in 1989.
 His courses include technology, systems thinking, and how to manage by designing.
 In 2008, he received the Weatherhead Teaching Excellence Award.Personal Website

 The Wharton School of the University of Pennsylvania, 1990